 Urban mining is the practice of extracting valuable metals and materials from electronic waste.
 This seems pretty straightforward.
 In fact, if you’ve been following our blog at all or done any reading on e-waste you know that electronics are created using all kinds of precious metals.
 And they're called precious for a reason, they're not easy to obtain, and highly valuable.

-But why is urban mining so important?
-Let’s look at some of the facts.
+But why is this practice so important?
+Let's look at some of the facts.